vileider/year2_fixed/Topic_notes/Itdi_team_notes.md

 The Orchestrator - main controlling engine that determines when MIM profiles are run.
 Tells it to do all that stuff.
 It can do it, it just needs to be told to do it.

-SIts collecitng of dtabases - student uhi reporting/ mirror version of sits active directory is are that
+SIts collecting databases - student
+UHI reporting/ mirror version of sits active directory is are that